pkhungurn/hana04-java/README.md

 # hana04-java

-`hana04` is a library for object extension and serialization that I, Pramook Khungurn, uses to write research code related to computer graphics and machine learning.
+`hana04` is a library for object extension and serialization that I use to write research code related to computer graphics and machine learning.

 ## Requirments